(Co-authored with Justin Mallone.)

 If you are not just in it for ditching school and had actual political leanings, they invited us to after school meetings where we would discuss current group events or if there was a particular rally, protest or election coming up we would do things to contribute to that, such as making signs and calling people who had signed petitions with their contact information.
 Here again, is where I specifically was pressured into doing things that made me uncomfortable.
 I do not like talking on the phone.
 I can talk to family members and I have, after years of doing it, been able to be comfortable talking at work.
 I used to have extreme anxiety about it.
 I expressed this very clearly to my ex and to the leaders of BAMN but was given the impression that there would be consequences if I didn’t ie: Being ejected from BAMN’s inner circle which would lead to being dumped.

-It's cruel to make Alex work the phones when he could have easily done a different task instead.
+It's cruel to make Alex work the phones when she could have easily done a different task instead.
 But uncomfortable, stressed, anxious people are easier to control.
 BAMN wanted to keep Alex off-balance.

-Alex also describes being pressured to attend events even when he didn't know what he was protesting or why.
-In one city council meeting, Alex read a new Harry Potter book and only looked up or chanted when another BAMN member elbowed him.
+Alex also describes being pressured to attend events even when she didn't know what she was protesting or why.
+In one city council meeting, Alex read a new Harry Potter book and only looked up or chanted when another BAMN member elbowed her.

-At a political debate, Alex didn't know what he was protesting.
-His mom asked him but he couldn't answer.
-He was "instructed to come along to the protest, hold a sign, chant something and walk in a circle within a specific radius outside of [the protest location].
+At a political debate, Alex didn't know what she was protesting.
+Her mom asked her but she couldn't answer.
+She was "instructed to come along to the protest, hold a sign, chant something and walk in a circle within a specific radius outside of [the protest location].
 There was no other information given."

 Interestingly, BAMN seems to recognize the ignorance of its members.
 BAMN's own pledge says: